Are Large Vision Language Models up to the Challenge of Chart Comprehension and Reasoning? An Extensive Investigation into the Capabilities and Limitations of LVLMs: Related Work

-Several downstream tasks associated with charts have been proposed recently.
-For instance, in the chart question answering task, which refers to answering queries regarding charts, several benchmarks such as DVQA \cite{dvqa}, FigureQA \cite{figureqa}, PlotQA \cite{plotqa}, ChartQA \cite{masry-etal-2022-chartqa}, and Chart-Bench \cite{xu2024chartbench} have been proposed.
-These benchmarks mostly concentrate on factoid questions requiring visual and arithmetic reasoning to answer the questions.
-Other tasks, such as the Open-ended Question Answering (OpenCQA) require explanatory responses by interpreting chart data \cite{open-CQA}.
-Chart summarization task \cite{chart-to-text-acl} involves creating short natural language descriptions from charts describing various trends, patterns, or outliers that can be inferred from the charts, as explored in \cite{chart-to-text-acl, obeid-hoque-2020-chart, 2023-vistext, Rahman_2023}.
-Moreover, there have been some recent studies \cite{akhtar-etal-2023-reading, akhtar2023chartcheck} where the main focus is verifying facts about charts.
-Our evaluation is centered on these four tasks, chosen for their involvement of both linguistic and visualizations and open-sourced datasets.
-While there are other areas like infographic comprehension \cite{mathew2022infographicvqa} and science diagram question answering \cite{kembhavi2016diagram}, our research is devoted to chart-related tasks.
+\paragraph{Chart-related Downstream Tasks:} Several downstream tasks associated with charts have been proposed recently.
+Chart Question Answering refers to answering factoid questions regarding charts \cite{dvqa, figureqa, plotqa, masry-etal-2022-chartqa, xu2024chartbench}.
+In contrast, Open-ended Question Answering (OpenCQA) requires explanatory responses by interpreting chart data \cite{open-CQA}.
+The Chart Summarization task \cite{chart-to-text-acl, obeid-hoque-2020-chart, 2023-vistext, Rahman_2023} involves creating natural language descriptions from charts, Chart-to-Table focuses on converting charts into data tables \cite{Choi2019VisualizingFT}, and Fact-checking with charts \cite{akhtar-etal-2023-reading, akhtar2023chartcheck} focuses on verifying factual statements related to charts.
+While there are other areas like infographic comprehension \cite{mathew2022infographicvqa} and science diagram QA \cite{kembhavi2016diagram}, this study is devoted to chart-related tasks.